 Want to find out more…?

-If you’re interested in coming to a constellations workshop at Hazel Hill Wood, the next group workshops will be: 11-12 May, 21-22 September and 14-15 December.
-If you’re new to constellations, take a look at my previous blog explaining the background to constellations.
+If you’re interested in coming to a workshop check out the upcoming ‘Landscapes of Change’ - Retreat Series, or if you’re new to constellations, take a look at my previous blog explaining the background to constellations, and how I work with clients in workshops.